aram-de/Mini-project/README.md

 If you check the graphic above you can see that I have methods to perform all the functions required by the "client"

--show_items: displays the items be it orders, products or couriers.
+1. show_items: displays the items be it orders, products or couriers.
--add_item_to_file: adds a new item and stores it persistently.
+2. add_item_to_file: adds a new item and stores it persistently.
--delete_items: deletes an item and stores that deletion persistently.
+3. delete_items: deletes an item and stores that deletion persistently.
--update_item: allows you to update an item and stores it persistently.
+4. update_item: allows you to update an item and stores it persistently.

 Specifically for the order class it was required that you can update the status of an order, add or update the courier and add items for the order all of them by choosing an index from a list.
 These features are supported by the following methods

--select_valid_status
+  1. select_valid_status
--choose_courier_for_order
+   2. choose_courier_for_order
--choose_items_for_order
+   3. choose_items_for_order

 There are obviously other methods in place which help the methods that perform the functions required by the "client".